 Some of the citizens must have resisted the siege as well.
 Xanenax thought to himself.
 Impressive, given most cognizant beings would have been driven mad.

 As Xanenax neared the far end of the smoke-shrouded square, he was astonished at the sight of a downed graeff in front of what appeared to have been a temple with a shattered stained-glass ceiling and broken statues.
-The gargantuan graeff lay facedown in the bloodied dirt with spears, axes, and tools protruding from its corpse.
+The gargantuan graeff lay facedown in the bloodied cobblestone street with spears, axes, and tools protruding from its corpse.
 But it had been one graeff out of hundreds.
-Around the dead demon lay a field of human gore, but that did not concern Xanenax.
-He only cared that about why the attack had occurred at all.
+Around the dead demon lay a field of human death, but that did not concern Xanenax.
+He only cared about why the attack had occurred at all.

 Miserably, endlessly, reality descended closer and closer to the climax of self-destruction.
 The world had been ruptured and showed no sign of healing, only perpetual degeneration.
 The image of the Ouroboros, the ancient symbol of the cosmic serpent eating its own tail, came to Xanenax’s mind, and he sneered at the thought that it was about to be consumed by its own voracious hunger.

 And then Xanenax heard a restrained sobbing, almost too quiet to be heard even with his honed senses.
 It came from underneath a wrecked building a few yards behind the collapsed temple.
-Effortlessly, Xanenax dashed across the square to the collapsed structure and split apart the building’s wall with his clawed hands.
+Effortlessly, Xanenax dashed across the square to the collapsed structure and tore through the building’s wall with his clawed hands.

 Within the wreckage huddled a young human male, fifteen years old by Xanenax’s guess, of moderate height and wiry build, with a shock of black hair that fell into his green eyes.
 The youth kneeled, staring at him in horror.
 Tears filled his terrified eyes, and he fell forward on trembling hands.
 The boy did not run or plead; he simply wept, handling imminent death the best that his young and traumatized mind could.